 Rating: 3½/5 bananas

-So, have you read Code Name Verity?
-Do you plan to?
+So, have you read this book?
+Am I being overly critical?
 Let me know in the comments!